Foxinatel/COMS20012-Notes/csb.typ

   [Files],[Abstract the disk]
 )

-*Files*
+=== Files
 - What undesirable properties file systems hide?
   - Disks are slow!
-  - Chunk of storage are distributed all over the disk.
+  - Chunk of storage are distributed all over the disk
-  - Disk storage may fail.
+  - Disk storage may fail
 - What new capabilities do files add?
-  - Growth and shrinking.
+  - Growth and shrinking
-  - Organization into directories.
+  - Organization into directories
 - What information files help to organize?
-  - Ownership and permission.
+  - Ownership and permission
   - Access time, modification time, type etc.

-*Processes*
+=== Processes
 - Processes are not tied to a hardware component
 - They contain and organize other abstractions

-*Processes vs Threads*
+=== Processes vs Threads
 - Both described as "running"
 - Processes require multiple resources: CPU, memory, files
 - Threads abstract the CPU